WCRSyyc/diy-blinky-bot/instruction_conventions.md

 * Pic «nn».png ¦ unused (duplicates of generic level 1 images)

 ## Witch (level 2)
-Considerable simplification from source markdown, got get rid of mixed html and markdown code.
+Considerable simplification from source markdown, got rid of mixed html and markdown code.
 They do not play nice together.

 Witch Template.pdf » Witch-template.pdf